PatMurrayDEV/ShipShit/README.md

 ## Set up

+Set up is super easy, I'm sure you could work it out.
+Otherwise here's some detailed steps if you need a hand.

 #### Step 1: Get a Personal Access Token

 - Go to GitHub **Settings** → **Personal access tokens** [[Direct Link](https://github.com/settings/tokens/new)]